War on terror: American objectives

-The 2001 AUMF has authorized the US president to launch military operations across the world without any congressional oversight or transparency.
+The 2001 AUMF has authorized the US president to launch military operations worldwide without congressional oversight or transparency.
 Between 2018 and 2020 alone, US forces initiated what it labelled "counter-terror" activities in 85 countries.
 Of these, the 2001 AUMF has been used to launch classified military campaigns in at least 22 countries.
 The 2001 AUMF has been widely perceived as a bill that grants the president powers to unilaterally wage perpetual "world wide wars".